 Climate Change and Amazon initiatives

-Amazon’s vision is also to make all shipments net-zero carbon through sustainable packaging.
-In India, the company has decided to eliminate all plastic in the next 6 months i.e. by June 2020.
+Amazon’s climate change vision includes making all shipments net-zero carbon through sustainable packaging.
+In India, the company has decided to eliminate all plastic used in packaging and logistics.

 The need of the hour is to take strong and collective action – when large corporations like Amazon take such steps, it can create a ripple effect on many industries and businesses.